njablonski/ExeniaCampaign/README.md

 ### 2. Starfighter Sortie

 In this phase, players record how their Starfighter Wings will sortie.
 Each player should record where his Starfighter Wings will sortie to on a slip of paper or in a password-protected email attachment.
 Once all players have recorded their planned moves, they simultaneously reveal and execute their moves.
-After all players have moved their Starfighter Wings, roll two six-sided dice to determine where the Black Sun Starfighter Wings will patrol to.
+After all players have moved their Starfighter Wings, roll a six-sided dice for each Black Sun Starfighter Wing to determine where it will patrol to.

 <table class="tg">
   <thead>